LSU agrees to $17M buyout with Coach O; university will be making payments until summer 2025

 BATON ROUGE - LSU Athletics and head football coach Ed Orgeron have agreed to part ways, but it will cost LSU the full amount of Orgeron's buyout.

-LSU will play Coach O his fully guaranteed amount of money as both sides have agreed that he will be removed "without cause."
+LSU will pay Coach O his fully guaranteed amount of money as both sides have agreed that he will be removed "without cause."

 Orgeron is set to receive $16.8 million dollars from LSU as a part of their agreement and LSU will pay that amount out over the course of the next four years.